Well-rounded biohackers take in information from a variety of sources, cross-reference it, and integrate it into our own viewpoints.

 Go slow, take your time.
 Choose one to start with.

-Eventually, look for someone that specializes in each of the biohacking pillars.
+Eventually, look for someone who specializes in each of the biohacking pillars.